Health Insurance FAQs

 What are Navigators?

-Can you sign up for insurance in the Marketplace at any time?
+Can I sign up to insurance at any time of the year?

 - Moving to a new state